mjsarfatti/nestedSortable/README.md

 # nestedSortable jQuery plugin

 *nestedSortable* is a jQuery plugin that extends jQuery Sortable UI functionalities to nested lists.
+*Note: **Version 2.0** is published in branch '2.0alpha' and is ready for testing!
+At the moment it has only been tested in Firefox and Chrome, if you work with IE feel free to give it a shot and let me know if something goes wrong.*

 ## Features